bio-phys/cnt-martini/README.md

 All arguments are optional.
 If an argument is not used, the default value for the standard CNT porin [1] is used.

-By default, atom names are a letter denoting their function (C - plain carbon grid, F - funcional group) plus the last three digits of their atom number (decimal system).
-The option --base36 uses a base of 36 (including letters) to expand the number of unique atom names from 1000 (decimal) to 36^3=46656.

 ## Notes

+* By default, atom names are a letter denoting their function (C - plain carbon grid, F - funcional group) plus the last three digits of their atom number (decimal system).
+The flag `--base36` switches to a base of 36 (including letters) to expand the number of unique atom names from 10^3 = 1000 (decimal) to 36^3 = 46656.
 * For large CNTs, a higher force constant than the standard value of 5000 should be used.
 A rule of thumb is to use a value of 20000 if the circumference exceeds 10 beads/ring or the length exceeds 15 rings.
 * The script produces position restraints, too.
 These are usually inteded for equilibration.
 They will not work with a Parrinello-Rahman barostat.